choung0124/-/README.md

     Once you run the script, this will create two output files.
 One will be named expanded_dict_modelname e.g. expanded_dict_FastText-KCC150.model.txt, this is your expanded dictionary
     The second file will be called output_modelname.txt e.g. output_FastText-KCC150.model.txt, this will show you the top5 similar words to your seed words and their similarity score.

-    Change the name of the expanded dictionary txt file before proceeding with the next step.
+    Change the name of bothe the output files before proceeding with the next step.

 2. Expanding your dictionary, 2nd time